 From this list of generated search terms based on “wireless headphones,” there are many ideas that you can pluck out to create content.
 For instance:

-- Apple vs Sony: Which has better wireless headphones?
+- Bose vs Sony: Which has better wireless headphones?

 - Sony vs. JBL: One of this wireless headphone is a best-seller